fran-man/fran-man.github.io/_posts/2021-01-19-entropy-and-complexity.markdown

 layout: post
 title:  "Entropy As A Mental Model Of Complexity"
 date:   2021-01-19 21:00:25 +0000
-categories: update welcome
+categories: update
 ---
 ## Introduction
 In my 9 years as a professional software engineer, I've been in many discussions, some technical, some not so technical, that are related to eliminating or reducing complexity.
 I'm sure many others will have been too.

-These discussions are interesting and seem practically very useful, however, it can often seem that no matter how much you discuss and plan to reduce complexity, and how much refactoring, simplification etc. you do, that you still end up with an over-complicated system.
+These discussions are interesting and seem practically very useful.
+However, it can often seem that no matter how much you discuss and plan to reduce complexity, and how much refactoring, simplification etc. you do, that you still end up with an over-complicated system.

-Because of this and other reasons I observed over the years, something did not sit quite right with me.
+Because of this and other observations I made over the years, something did not sit right with me.
 It wasn't that the never-ending crusade to eliminate complexity was useless - quite the opposite.
-But there was something in the way it was discussed and conceived of that did not seem quite right.
+But there was something in the way it was discussed and conceived of that seemed wrong and sometimes counter-productive.

-Over the recent months, a way to articulate this has begun to form in my head to the point where I feel I can put it down in writing.
+Over the recent months, a way to articulate this has begun to form in my head.
+I'm now at a point where I think I can put it down in writing.
 We start with a little background around my inspiration, and then move onto how this might be applied in real life.

 ### Disclaimer
 Some of the ideas I refer to below talk about certain concepts from Physics.
 I feel it necessary to make clear that I am